Lynch Solicitors - Personal Injuries & Equity Litigation, Medical Negligence, Bankruptcy, Property and Estates & Divorce and Family Law

 Children with mild DDH are usually treated with a Pavlik Harness or hip abductor brace.
 The brace /harness holds the femur (thigh bone) in the correct position.
 Over time, the hip socket develops, which will prevent the joint from dislocating.

-This report has now concluded that some surgeons have been performing significant numbers of pelvic osteotomies for children that are not indicated
+This report has now concluded that some surgeons have been performing significant numbers of pelvic osteotomies for children that are not indicated.

-At Lynch Solicitors we have specialist expertise with respect to Hip Litigation.
+At Lynch Solicitors, we have specialist expertise with respect to Hip Litigation.
+We have been involved in the DePuy Hip litigation since the product was first recalled in this country in 2010.

-For further advice, please contact gilliano@lynchsolicitors.ie or reception@lynchsolicitors.ie or telephone 052-6124344.on@lynchsolicitors.ie or telephone 052-6124344.
+For further advice, please contact gilliano@lynchsolicitors.ie or reception@lynchsolicitors.ie or telephone 052-6124344

 Tagged under: Cappagh, Developmental hip dysplasia, Hip Surgery claims, Temple Street